Brain scans, saliva tests, and baby teeth: inside the massive, government-funded effort to understand how kids' brains develop

 A number of studies have already come out based on the first year of ABCD data.
 Though it’s too early to draw any conclusions about cause and effect, researchers have made some striking observations.
 Barch’s team found that boys involved in sports tended to exhibit fewer symptoms of depression.
 (This didn’t hold for girls, however.)
 Another study found that living in poorer neighborhoods was associated with smaller amygdala and hippocampal volume, measures associated with slower cognitive processing.
 One paper looked at rates of suicidal ideation among kids who identify as gay or bisexual; another paper examined the prevalence of eating disorders.

 The idea for ABCD originated in 2014, when researchers at the National Institute on Drug Abuse (NIDA), also part of the NIH, were being pressed by parents, pediatricians, and policymakers for information about the neurological effects of marijuana and e-cigarettes.
 There were lots of studies comparing brain scans of cannabis users to nonusers, but such studies run into a chicken and egg problem: Does something about certain kids’ brains predispose them to drug use, or does drug use lead to differences in their brains?
-To really understand the effect of marijuana, “what you need to do is recruit kids before they become addicted,” said Silvia Bunge, a University of California-Berkeley neuroscientist who is not part of the ABCD study.
+To answer the question, “what you need to do is recruit kids before they become addicted to drugs,” said Silvia Bunge, a University of California-Berkeley neuroscientist who is not part of the ABCD study.
 “Since such a small proportion of kids end up that way, you need to recruit a large sample.”

 The chicken and egg problem plagues much of our understanding of brain development.
 When someone has a traumatic brain injury, doctors have no way of knowing if a brain scan is showing results of a concussion, or if the brain looked like that already.
 One of the aspirations of ABCD, said study director Gaya Dowling, is “to have something akin to height and weight growth charts that pediatricians use for the brain.”